 It can of course be used in beneficial ways, for example with addicts, but here we are talking about situations that are inherently bad or unethical.

-It is not some ancient mystery known to a few, it is words and group pressures, packaged in such a way that it allows a manipulator to create dependency in his or her followers, making their decisions for them while allowing them to think that they are independent and free to decide.
-That is, the person is not aware of the influence process, nor of the changes occurring within themselves.
+It is not some ancient mystery known to a select few, it is a combination of words and group pressures, packaged in such a way that it allows a manipulator to create dependency in his or her followers, making their decisions for them while allowing them to think that they are independent and free to decide.
+The person being mind controlled is not aware of the influence process, nor of the changes occurring within themselves.

 There are some important points that need to be made very clear.

-First of all, it is a subtle process.
+First of all, it is a subtle and insidious process.
 Subtle, meaning that the individual is not aware of the extent of the influence being imposed upon them.
-In this way they make small changes over time, often believing that they are making decisions for themselves, when, in fact, all the decisions are being made for them.
+In this way they make small changes over time, believing that they are making decisions for themselves, when, in fact, all the decisions are being made for them.
+Insidious because it's intended to entrap and do harm.

-And it is a process, in that it does not happen abruptly.
-It takes time, although the length of time will depend on such factors as the methods used, the duration of exposure to the techniques and other social and personal factors.
+And it is a process, in that it does not happen in an instant.
+It takes time, although the length of time will depend on such factors as the methods used, the skill of the manipulator, the duration of exposure to the techniques and other social and personal factors.
+Nowadays manipulators are sufficiently skilled that it can occur in only a few hours.

 There is force involved.
 There may or may not be physical force, but there definitely is psychological and social force and pressure.